Can vasectomies cause erectile dysfunction?

 When you ejaculate, you produce something called semen, a mix of sperm, enzymes, sugars, vitamins and minerals, and other biology stuff.
 Proportionately, sperm is only a small ingredient of semen.
 Most of the other ingredients of semen aren’t produced in the testicles.
-They’re made in other glands and organs, like your prostate, which are still connected to your penis after a vasectomy.
-So there won’t be much of a change to what you ejaculate.
+They’re made in other glands and organs, like your prostate, which is still connected to your penis after a vasectomy.
+So, there won’t be much of a change to what you ejaculate.

-What colour is sperm after a vasectomy?
+What color is sperm after a vasectomy?

 You won’t ejaculate sperm after you’ve had a vasectomy, but you will still ejaculate semen, and this will look the same as it did before you had your vasectomy.
 There may be a little blood in your ejaculate a week or two after the operation, but this shouldn’t last for long.